OmkarMetri/Conference-Management-System/README.md

 running by following the previous section)

 ## Running the front-end server

-Clone/pull from the ConfHub-FE in a directory, change into "frontend" directory and run
+Change into "frontend" directory and run
 `python -m http.server`

 **The app will start running on localhost:8000 and this will be the sole